-Yesterday we left the lovely Juniper Trails B&B in Williams Lake and started driving west along a secondary highway in the direction of Anahim Lake in west central British Columbia.
-We’re on holidays for another nine days so we have a different mindset than normal.
-We poke along stopping to read the signs along the highway.
+Leaving Williams Lake and the lovely Juniper Trails B&B we start to drive west along a secondary highway in the direction of Anahim Lake in west central British Columbia.
+We were on holidays with a different mindset than normal – poking along instead of racing.
 When photo ops present themselves we stop.
 In fact we don’t even adhere to much of a schedule which is a refreshing change.

 Junction Sheep Range Provincial Park (rather a mouthful of a name) encompasses 4573 hectares and includes the confluence of the Fraser and Chilcotin Rivers as well as rolling grassland, canyons, gullies, hoodoos and even a sand dune.
 The park was formed in 1995 to protect what is considered to be an internationally important herd of California Big Horn Sheep.
 Unfortunately we didn’t see any – only the snake in the photo below.

 I wish we’d had more time because this is great hiking country even if it does routinely hit 40C in the summer.
 The park also offers up fantastic and far reaching views, loads of wildflowers and grass types, birds including prairie falcons, sharp-tailed grouse, long billed curlew, white-throated swifts and the diminutive flammulated owl.
 Rubber boas are also around though I was just as happy not to see one.

 There’s a long native history too.
 Archaeological evidence shows humans have been in the area for at least 12,000 years.
 The Native people still fish on the Chilcotin River.
 Fortunately the two we saw fishing took some precautions.
 They tied themselves and their nets off before fishing.
 The Chilcotin is not a river you want to be swept into.
 They were obviously successful as you can see two large fish on the rocks.